miklevin/MikeLev.in/_posts/2025-01-09-peak-data-musk-sutskever-wrong.md

 sort_order: 3
 ---

+This article chronicles my journey through the evolving landscape of search, from early SEO tactics to the current AI-driven revolution.
+I delve into the technical intricacies of web crawling, data processing, and the challenges posed by big tech monopolies, while also critiquing the "peak data" assertions of industry leaders.
+Ultimately, I outline my vision for a future where open-source tools and innovative workflows empower individuals to navigate and leverage the vast, untapped potential of the internet.

 ## Setting the Stage

 I am here to do the best work of my life.
 That is the reason I am at where I am